-Park the car on a firm, level surface, apply the parking brake, turn on the hazard warning switch put the transmission in gear (Park for automatic) and turn the ignition off.
+Park the car on a firm, level surface, apply the parking brake, turn on the hazard warning switch, turn the ignition off, put the transmission in gear (Park for automatic transmission) and turn the ignition off.

 - Lift the floor panel in the cargo area. - 2.
 Remove the jack.